-Net Income per Share
+Income from Continuing Operations per Share

-The Company computes basic net income per share based on the weighted-average number of common shares outstanding during the periods presented.
-Diluted net income per share is computed based on the weighted-average number of common and dilutive potential common shares outstanding using the treasury stock method.
-The Company has granted stock options, restricted stock units and other stock-based awards, which have been treated as dilutive potential common shares in computing diluted net income per share.
+The Company computes basic income from continuing operations per share based on the weighted-average number of common shares outstanding during the periods presented.
+Diluted income from continuing operations per share is computed based on the weighted-average number of common and dilutive potential common shares outstanding using the treasury stock method.
+The Company has granted stock options, restricted stock units and other stock-based awards, which have been treated as dilutive potential common shares in computing diluted income from continuing operations per share.